blackfireio/documentation/testing-cookbooks/assertions.rst

 .. note::

-    Comparison assertions are only evaluated :doc:`when running Synthetic Monitoring </builds-cookbooks/index>`.
+    Comparison assertions are only evaluated :doc:`when running synthetic monitoring </builds-cookbooks/synthetic-monitoring>`.

     Values are **compared between the current build and a reference build**.
     The reference is passed using the ``--external_parent_id`` option.